-- Depending on several factors, including how complex a method is chosen for your listing, the listing process will take between eight and 12 weeks to complete.
+- Once the contents of the documentation have been verified, the JSE will provide a formal approval letter.
+Depending on several factors, including the complexity of your listing, the listing process will take between eight and 12 weeks to complete.

 To find out more or to register, please call the IoDSA on 011 035 3000 or email [email protected].

 - Where is our current business plan taking us?

 - How strong is our competitive position, and how can it be maintained or strengthened?